Graph hypersurfaces with torus action and a conjecture of Aluffi: Wheels with subdivided edges

 Finally, consider a corank $1$ uniform matroid $\M_W=U_{n-1,n}$.
 By Lemma~\ref{52}.\eqref{52c} and Corollary~\ref{59} it suffices to consider the case where $n=3$, where $[Y_W]\equiv[Y_W^\circ]\equiv[Y_{W^\perp}^\circ]\equiv1\mod\TT$ by Proposition~\ref{56}.\eqref{56b} and Lemma~\ref{62} since $U_{2,3}^\perp=U_{1,3}$. \end{exa}

 However, our results lead to the following counter-example to Aluffi's Conjecture~\ref{40}.
 The failure comes from the presence of edges in series.

-\begin{exa}[$3$-wheel with divided edges] We apply Proposition~\ref{56}.\eqref{56c} to the complete graph $K_4$ on $4$ vertices.
+\begin{exa}[$3$-wheel with subdivided edges] We apply Proposition~\ref{56}.\eqref{56c} to the complete graph $K_4$ on $4$ vertices.
 The sum runs over all $2$-connected subgraphs of $K_4$ with four vertices.
 Deleting any of the $6$ edges yields a graph $G$, deleting any of the $3$ pairs of non-adjacent edges yields a cycle graph $C_4$.
 Theorem~\ref{10} applies to $K_4$ and $G$.
 Using Example~\ref{58} we obtain

-Let $\wh K_4$ and $\wh K_4^\perp$ denote the graphs obtained from $K_4$ by replacing each edge with two edges in parallel or in series, respectively.
+Let $\wh K_4$ and $\wh K_4^\perp$ denote the graphs obtained from $K_4$ by replacing each edge with two parallel edges or subdividing it into two edges, respectively.
 Since $K_4$ is self-dual, $\wh K_4$ and $\wh K_4^\perp$ are mutually dual.
 By Corollary~\ref{61}, Lemma~\ref{52}.\eqref{52c} and \eqref{65}, then

 \end{exa}

 The basic idea of Example~\ref{63} applied to wheel graphs yields counter-examples with arbitrary large Euler characteristic.